KratosMultiphysics/Kratos/applications/GeoMechanicsApplication/custom_strategies/schemes/README.md

 vector variables part (displacements and/or rotations) they take different parts of the equation of motion into account:
 - Quasistatic: displacements/rotations related matrices and vectors only
 - Damped: as quasistatic + velocity/angular velocity related matrices and vectors
-- Dynamics: as damped + intertia (acceleration/angular acceleration) related matrices and vectors
+- Dynamics: as damped + inertia (acceleration/angular acceleration) related matrices and vectors

 Therefore, the functionality `UpdateVariablesDerivatives`, `CalculateSystemContributions`, `CalculateRHSContribution` and `CalculateLHSContribution` are overridden and add extra terms to the system matrix and right hand side vector for